Structure Formation in the Early Universe: Analytical Solutions

-The particle number density contrast $\delta_n(t,\bm{q})$ follows from equation (\ref{eq:dn-de-dT}), (\ref{eq:dT-constant}) and (\ref{eq:matter-physical}).
-In (\ref{eq:matter-physical}) the first term (i.e., the solution of the homogeneous equation) is the adiabatic part of a density perturbation, whereas the second term (i.e., the particular solution) is the diabatic part.
+The particle number density contrast $\delta_n(t,\boldsymbol{q})$ follows from equation~(\ref{eq:dn-de-dT}), (\ref{eq:dT-constant}) and~(\ref{eq:matter-physical}).
+In~(\ref{eq:matter-physical}) the first term, i.e., the solution of the homogeneous equation, is the adiabatic part of a density perturbation, whereas the second term, i.e., the particular solution, is the diabatic part.

 In the large-scale limit $\lambda\rightarrow\infty$ terms with $\nabla^2$ vanish.
-Therefore, the general solution of equation (\ref{eq:dust-dimless}) becomes
+Therefore, the general solution of equation~(\ref{eq:dust-dimless}) becomes

-Thus, for large-scale perturbations the diabatic pressure fluctuation $\delta_T(t_0,\bm{q})$ did not play a role during the evolution: large-scale perturbations were adiabatic and evolved only under the influence of gravity.
+Thus, for large-scale perturbations the diabatic pressure fluctuation $\delta_T(t_0,\boldsymbol{q})$ did not play a role during the evolution: large-scale perturbations were adiabatic and evolved only under the influence of gravity.
 These perturbations were so large that heat exchange did not play a role during their evolution in the linear phase.
-For perturbations much larger than the Jeans scale (i.e., the peak value in Figure~\ref{fig:collapse}), gravity alone was insufficient to explain structure formation within $13.81\,\text{Gyr}$, since they grow as $\delta_\varepsilon\propto t^{2/3}$.
+For perturbations much larger than the \emph{relativistic Jeans scale}, i.e., the peak value at $6.5\,\text{pc}$ in Figure~\ref{fig:collapse}, gravity alone was insufficient to explain structure formation within $13.79\,\text{Gyr}$, since they grow as $\delta_\varepsilon\propto t^{2/3}$.

-The solution proportional to $t^{2/3}$ is a standard result~\cite{c15,adams-canuto1975,olson1976,c11,kolb,c12}.
-Since $\delta_\varepsilon$ is gauge-invariant, the standard non-physical gauge mode proportional to $t^{-1}$ is absent from the solution set of the evolution equations (\ref{final-dust}).
+The solution proportional to $t^{2/3}$ is a standard result \citep{c15,adams-canuto1975,olson1976,c11,kolb,c12}.
+Since $\delta_\varepsilon$ is gauge-invariant, the standard non-physical gauge mode proportional to $t^{-1}$ is absent from the solution set of the evolution equations~(\ref{final-dust}).
 Instead, a physical mode proportional to $t^{-5/3}$ is found.
-This mode follows also from the standard perturbation equations if one does \emph{not} neglect the divergence $\vartheta_\een$, as is shown in the appendix.
-Consequently, only the growing mode of (\ref{eq:new-dust-53-adiabatic}) is in agreement with results given in the literature.
+Consequently, only the growing mode of~(\ref{eq:new-dust-53-adiabatic-e}) is in agreement with results given in the literature.

-In the small-scale limit $\lambda\rightarrow0$, one finds from (\ref{eq:matter-physical}) and (\ref{subeq:B1-B2})
+In the small-scale limit $\lambda\rightarrow0$, one finds from~(\ref{eq:matter-physical}) and~(\ref{subeq:B1-B2})